 Q3.
 Does the number of people affect the price?

 A. All our self-catering prices are for the accommodation plus one ferry crossing.
 Provided you don't exceed the capacity of the apartment/chalet the price will not increase if you have more people.
 If you need another car on the ferry please add £140 plus any relevant supplements.
 We could have priced our holidays on the basis of the first 2 adults (ie. apartment package price divided by 2) and then said all children and additional adults FREE but we don't subscribe to this kind of marketing ploy!

 For hotels the price is per person but after the second adult, it gets much cheaper (usually £50 off).
 Children are cheaper too.

 Q4.
 Are there any additional costs?

-A. Additional supplements may apply for Ferry, Eurotunnel (Peak times) and train travel (as detailed on the transport page); Personal Insurance (which we can arrange); Charges for facilities such a use of sauna (unless otherwise stated); Linen and end of stay cleaning for self-catering (unless otherwise stated); parking costs; equipment hire, lift passes and ski school (which you can pre-book); Deposits requested at self-catering locations on arrival (returnable deposit); Local tourist tax; credit card handling fees (1.45%) on balance payments and deposits.
+A. Additional supplements may apply for Ferry, Eurotunnel (Peak times) and train travel (as detailed on the transport page); Charges for facilities such a use of sauna (unless otherwise stated); Linen and end of stay cleaning for self-catering (unless otherwise stated); parking costs; equipment hire, lift passes and ski school (which you can pre-book); Deposits requested at self-catering locations on arrival (returnable deposit); Local tourist tax.

 Q5.
 How can you be so much cheaper than the big operators?